 Let's talk about NIMBY or "not in my backyard."
 Obviously, there are things nobody wants to live next door to.
 The earliest caveman probably said, "You're not putting that latrine in MY backyard!"
 It's as old as the hills.

 If you are a Pittsfield resident and someone tells you that a methadone clinic will be opened next door, at the very least you might groan and at the most, you might organize your neighbors to make sure no such thing happens.
 After all, despite the fact that such clinics exist all over the country and operate without much trouble, some people would rather not have a collection of folks waiting for their medicine outside their house where their kids may be playing.
 Don't get me wrong -- I certainly understand that as a society, if we can help people get off heroin or other narcotics, we should.
 Some responsible public officials in Pittsfield know that too.

 "Why not put it somewhere else?" you may ask.
 There is the philosophical imperative.
 Most of us know that this is a good thing for the people who need it but we can't help but worry.
 Business owners fear the clinic will drive customers away.
 If we put it in a residential neighborhood, we worry that it will attract some undesirable folks.
 Let's face facts -- some addicts will do pretty much anything to feed their addiction.
 That sometimes means stealing to buy drugs.
-Would you want to risk something like that when you have been used to leaving

 There are a lot of other ongoing NIMBY cases that hit close to home.
 Consider some of the environmental solutions that are intended to help us break free from fossil fuels.